- A Longterm Aeromodeling Love Affair!

 Of all the rc plane categories, warbirds have long been ''up there' in terms of popularity.
 But why?

-Why are rc warbirds so popular?
-It's an easy question to answer; the looks, charisma and characteristics of many classic fighter planes simply make them perfect radio control subjects, and warbirds always get attention on the flight line!
+It's an easy question to answer.
+The looks, charisma and characteristics of many classic fighter planes, along with the historical stories that their full-size counterparts tell, make them perfect radio control subjects.

-If you're unfamiliar with the word warbird, it's a general name given to fighter planes typically of the Second World War.
+If you're unfamiliar with the term warbird, it's a general name given to full size planes that have seen operational military service.

-Having said that, a warbird can be any aircraft that was made to see action in any war, but the WWII fighters such as the North American P-51 Mustang, the Supermarine Spitfire, the Messerschmitt ME109, Focke Wulf FW-190 and the Vought Corsair F4U, for example, are by far the commonest planes referred to as warbirds.
+It can be any aircraft that was produced to see action in any war, but the majority of rc warbirds are typically WWII (World War 2) fighters.
+The North American P-51 Mustang, the Supermarine Spitfire, the Messerschmitt ME109, Focke Wulf FW-190 and the Vought Corsair F4U are all warbird classics, for example.

 World War One (WWI) warbirds include the Sopwith Camel and Pup, Royal Aircraft Factory S.E.5a, Albatros and Fokker DR.1 (triplane) to name a few.

 Airplanes such as those named above have such a rich history attached to them, and although full size ones are now very rare, they have been immortalised in many ways - including the manufacture of rc warbirds!

 Spoiled for Choice